kmader/tutorials/installation/Bygone/installation.md

 Ganache is a local ethereum testing blockchain and can be using for testing and development.

-It can be downloaded from here http://truffleframework.com/ganache/.
+It can be downloaded from here https://github.com/trufflesuite/ganache/releases.
+DO NOT download the newest version.
+Download 1.02.

 You might also need to install truffle: